1. Teaching Assignments During the Academic Year

 Approved by the Faculty Senate Bill 14-A-14, Reviewed by President April 24, 2014, Posted for 15 Day Review April 25, 2014

-2. Teaching Assignments During the Summer Session - Faculty members are neither required to teach in the summer nor are they guaranteed summer employment.
+2. Teaching Assignments During the Summer Session - The maximum faculty summer salary from all sources of income (teaching, research and alternative assignments) is 33% of the academic year contract.
+Faculty members are neither required to teach in the summer nor are they guaranteed summer employment.
 Rather, course offerings in the summer are determined by student demand and programmatic needs.
 Since these determinants vary from discipline to discipline, teaching opportunities in the summer vary from department to department.
-In order to deal with these circumstances as equitably as possible, the following procedures are followed in determining summer teaching assignments:

 4. Notification of Necessity to Miss a Class - Faculty members are expected to meet all classes and keep all office hours.
 If a faculty member is unable to meet a scheduled class because of sudden illness or other emergency, he/she should notify the department chairperson or, if that person is unavailable, the college dean or the Provost.
 When the absence is anticipated, it is the faculty member's responsibility to make arrangements to cover the class, subject to the approval of the department chairperson and the college dean.